7uperior/famlafl/docs/source/portfolio_optimisation/hierarchical_equal_risk_contribution.rst

 The following research notebooks provide a more detailed exploration of the algorithm.

-* `How to use mlfinlab's HierarchicalEqualRiskContribution class`_
+* `How to use famlafl's HierarchicalEqualRiskContribution class`_

-.. _How to use mlfinlab's HierarchicalEqualRiskContribution class: https://github.com/hudson-and-thames/research/blob/master/Portfolio%20Optimisation%20Tutorials/Hierarchical%20Equal%20Risk%20Contribution%20(HERC)/HERC%20Tutorial%20Notebook.ipynb
+.. _How to use famlafl's HierarchicalEqualRiskContribution class: https://github.com/hudson-and-thames/research/blob/master/Portfolio%20Optimisation%20Tutorials/Hierarchical%20Equal%20Risk%20Contribution%20(HERC)/HERC%20Tutorial%20Notebook.ipynb